ThisseasX/chooser/README.md

   </a>
 </p>

-A small, but fully featured, library that aims to completely replace `switch` case logic (which is unfavorable in Functional Programming), with a simple declarative API for setting up a predefined map of cases, and choosing a result from it based on input.
+A small, but fully featured, library that aims to replace `switch` case logic (mainly to aid with Functional Programming), with a simple declarative API for setting up a predefined map of cases, and choosing a result from it based on input.

 # Features